xi/django-mfa3/README.md

 ## Status

-This is currently just an experiment.
-I do not really want to maintain it long term as I do not focus on security or django usually.
-If you would like to take ownership of this project, please contact me!
+I am not whether I will be able to maintain this libabry long-term.
+If you would like to help or even take ownership of this project, please contact me!

 ## Installation